Shah Jahan Mosque, Thatta: Tile work

-The profuse use of tiles is considered to be the most elaborate display of tile work in the Indian Subcontinent.
-Unlike the Wazir Khan Mosque in Lahore, another Shah Jahan era mosque, the mosque in Thatta does not employ the use of fresco.
+The profuse use of tiles is considered to be the most elaborate display of tile work in the South Asia.
+Unlike the Wazir Khan Mosque in Lahore, another Shah Jahan-era mosque, the mosque in Thatta does not employ the use of frescoes.

-The mosque's tiles represent a direct influence of the Timurid style.
 The mosque employs cobalt blue, turquoise, manganese violet, and white tiles.

-The mosque's dome is embellished with exquisite blue and white tile-work arranged in stellated patterns to represent the heavens.
+Its dome is embellished with blue and white tile-work arranged in stellated patterns to represent the heavens.
 Its walls feature calligraphic tile work, signed by Abdul Ghafur and Abdul Sheikh.

-The tiles' location and arrangement displays Persian Safavid influence, and features several colours on a single tile, unlike tile work at Lahore which featured a single colour on each tile.
+The tiles' location and arrangement suggest Safavid influence, and features several colours on a single tile, unlike tile work at Lahore which featured a single colour on each tile.
 The use of multicolour tiles and floral patterns reflects Persian Kashani influences.

 Brick work

 The mosque showcases brickwork in geometric patterns.